alifrahman2023/huntercs/135testout/README.md

 2. You can go through the course page if you want but I think the YouTube tutorials plus step 3 are enough.

 3. The majority of your learning will be through practice tests and using ChatGPT to explain stuff to you.
 I have a LOT of practice tests in this repo with answer keys.
 You can also go to the maryash github repo and find tests.
-[Link to tests on her repo](https://github.com/maryash/maryash.github.io/tree/master/135/b2xkX2V4YW1z).
+[Link to tests on his repo](https://github.com/maryash/maryash.github.io/tree/master/135/b2xkX2V4YW1z).
 Beware, the testouts and finals are structured very differently so you cannot just practice on finals.
 You MUST practice the testouts.
 The order I recommend: Do the finals on maryash's repo first, then do the finals in this repo, and finally do the testouts in this repo as your final practice exams before the actual test.

 4. Practice until you get a 90% or higher on 3 of them (these tests should not take too long, try to do at least 2 a day leading up to the test).

+5. Take the 135 Testout from memory.
+I am confident that that PDF is exactly the same as the actual testout during Winter 2024.
+Do it and then check your answers by putting them in GPT -- I tested it and it gives correct answers.

-5. Take the testout exam.
+6. Take the testout exam.
 You are allowed to bring a one-page cheat sheet.
 I have one in this repo but feel free to use your own.
 It's double-sided which may technically not be allowed but the TA who hosts the room never checks.
 Also, it has some pretty complex stuff like the filestreams and string tokenization on it that probably won't appear on the test so don't freak out.
 I just added it just in case.